 - Starting arguments to alleviate Hospitality Abuser social anxiety and or their boredom

 - Making Word Salad statements to confuse listeners and psychological abuse targets in order to prevent a healthy conversation from happening at the moment

 - Treating mood swings like Abuser playground equipment — using mood as an excuse to behave poorly in public or private

-- Obsessively focusing on things like Somatic social appearance in order to avoid acknowledging positive character traits — picking on someone’s hair, clothes, body type, appearance, their social status related to employment (or lack their of), making fun of their face, making fun of their voice, making fun of their teeth, making fun of their weight, making fun of their sexual attractiveness [slut shaming or panning them for being undesirable physically as a sexual object]
+- Obsessively focusing on things like Somatic social appearance in order to avoid acknowledging positive character traits — picking on someone’s hair, clothes, body type, appearance, their social status related to employment (or lack thereof), making fun of their face, making fun of their voice, making fun of their teeth, making fun of their weight, making fun of their sexual attractiveness [slut shaming or panning them for being undesirable physically as a sexual object]

 - Saying one thing then doing another